 In 2001 Nova Centurion SC was one of only six clubs in Great Britain to be recognised by the ASA as a high performance club and awarded funding through the World Class Performance programme.
 This recognition has continued through various forms of National and Regional funding, and the system in Nottinghamshire is seen as a model for all Counties and has been Swim21 accredited at both Competitive and Performance level since 2003.

 In 2008 at the Beijing Olympics Rebecca Adlington won two gold medals in the 400m and 800m Freestyle, breaking the World Record in the 800m.
 Rebecca had come from Sherwood SC on to the Mansfield Squad and then to the Nottingham A Squad.
 At the Paralympic Games, Sam Hynd won Gold and Bronze in his category, having trained on the Mansfield Squad.
 Proof that the system works!

 In 2009 the County Disability Squad became a section of the Squad in Nottingham with their own sessions and the swimmers joined Nova Centurion SC.

 In 2011 as part of the reduction in County finances, the Notts County Council changed its policy regarding sports coaching and informed the Association that as from March 2012 they could no longer employ the coaches, and there would be a reduction in their financial support including the squads Mansfield and Bassetlaw.
 After much consultation it was agreed that the Swim Squad would return to being managed by Notts ASA with the continued financial support from Notts County Council.
 Mansfield District Council agreed to continue their involvement with the Squad in Mansfield, but the Bassetlaw Squad now also comes under Notts ASA, along with the Newark & Sherwood Squad.

-Bill Furniss is now the Director of Coaching with some involvement still in the day-to-day coaching in Nottingham, but with an overseeing role of the other Squads.
+Nathan Hilton is now the Director of Coaching with full involvement in the day-to-day coaching in Nottingham, but with an overseeing role of all other Squads.